-As I sat down in Chapel Arts Cafe, Bath today to eat a beautiful vegan meal I reflected on how more and more people seemed to be making changes at the start of a year to give up alcohol for a month or change their eating patterns for 'dry January' or 'veganuary' for instance.
+As I sat down in Chapel Arts Cafe, Bath to eat a beautiful vegan meal I reflected on how more and more people seemed to be making changes right now to give up alcohol for a month or change their eating patterns for instance.
 This got me thinking about how although there is a drive at the start of any year, what keeps us going with wellbeing that is sustainable the year through?
 Having given talks and coaching in this area I thought this blog might be of interest.

 There is evidence to show that the likelihood of being able to sustain performance and happiness is increased if certain conditions are met.
 The link between mental and physical wellbeing is becoming more and more recognised.

 It can be defined as 'happiness' in terms of obtaining pleasure and avoiding pain.